myPOS blog Tips

 The fact behind this is that not many people close their accounts once they start using them.

 But whatever the reason is, you may need to close your bank account.
-And in some cases, there are still funds in it.

 1. Withdrawals

-The first option you have available to you when closing an account with funds is to simply withdraw it in cash – from an ATM or at the cash teller.
+The first option you have available to you when closing an merchant account with funds is to simply withdraw it in cash – from an ATM or at the cash teller.

-This will ensure your account balance is at zero and your account will be closed more efficiently, smoothly and quickly.
+This will ensure your account is at zero balance and your account will be closed more efficiently, smoothly and quickly.

 2. Deposits to a different account